henryburon/henryburon.github.io/_posts/2024-02-05-terraflight.md

 <div style="background-color: white; height: 1px;"></div>

 The robot is currently operated via teleoperation.
 However, plans are underway to incorporate a LiDAR module, which will enable the robot to have autonomous path planning capabilities.
+The drone is able to localize itself and autonomously re-land on the rover.

-The robot is powered by a Raspberry Pi 4 and is fully controlled using ROS2.
+The robot is operated with a Raspberry Pi 4 and is fully controlled using ROS2.

 ![terraflight2](/assets/images/terraflight_2.jpg)